Why You Need to Ask Better Questions

 When you ask the wrong questions at a pivotal time in your life, the answer is usually a complete waste of time.
 It’s natural to be introspective and think things through, but some questions offer the possibility of an answer that inspires action and others only deliver answers that slow you down, make you question your confidence and generally lead to inaction, complacency and comfort food.

-Ask the right questions
+Ask better questions

 If you are thinking about a career change …